Noise Levels in 77371, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 563 77371 residents, or 8.6%, live above that level.
 By land area, 18.7% of 77371 is above 55 dBA.

 Average noise levels for 77371 residents, grouped by direction from the center of 77371.
-Northern 77371 carries the highest population-weighted average; Eastern 77371 carries the lowest.
-Just 4% of residents in Eastern 77371 live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern 77371.
+The highest population-weighted average is in northwestern 77371; the lowest is in southeastern 77371, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office